linq2js/rxblox/packages/rxblox/README.md

 **Q: Can I use it with existing React code?**
 A: Yes!
 Drop it in anywhere.
 Use `signal()` for state, `rx()` for reactive UI.
 Mix with regular React components.

+**Q: How does it compare to X library?**
+A: See our **[detailed comparison guide](https://github.com/linq2js/rxblox/blob/main/packages/rxblox/docs/comparisons.md)** for side-by-side comparisons with SolidJS, Preact Signals, Jotai, Zustand, and MobX.

 **Q: What about TypeScript?**
 A: First-class support.
 Full type inference.
 No manual types needed.